jnozzi/cocoadev.com/markdown/RTFOrWordDocsWithImages.md

 http://www.biblioscape.com/rtf15_spec.htm

 (The relevant part is the "Pictures" section, obviously.)
-I also had a look inside a General/NIsus RTF file in General/BBEdit (because Nisus General/RTFs do support images).
+I also had a look inside a NIsus RTF file in BBEdit (because Nisus RTFs do support images).
 I finally figured out that the way to do it was simply insert the relevant RTF formatting code into a saved RTF myself, like this:

 * Make a mutable copy of the text storage and parse through it looking for image attachments.
 Whenever you find one, save it in a dictionary with a unique key string and replace the image attachment in the text with this unique key string.
-* Once you've removed all images from the text and stored them in your dictionary, turn the text into RTF data as normal, using -General/RTFFromRange:documentAttributes:.
+* Once you've removed all images from the text and stored them in your dictionary, turn the text into RTF data as normal, using -RTFFromRange:documentAttributes:.
-* Load the RTF data into a normal General/NSString using General/NSASCIIStringEncoding, so that you get all of the RTF tags and everything in there.
+* Load the RTF data into a normal NSString using NSASCIIStringEncoding, so that you get all of the RTF tags and everything in there.
 * Parse through that string looking for the unique key strings you inserted.
 When you come across one, use it to get the image from your dictionary.
 You need to convert the image to a hexadecimal string in either PNG, JPG or BMP format.
-Some nice person has already posted code for an General/NSData extension with a hexadecimalRepresentation method on General/CocoaDev (see the General/MDFive page), so all you need to do is convert your image to data and then call this.
+Some nice person has already posted code for an NSData extension with a hexadecimalRepresentation method on CocoaDev (see the MDFive page), so all you need to do is convert your image to data and then call this.
 * Replace the key string in the RTF string with:

-General/[NSString stringWithFormat:@"{\\*\\shppict {\\pict \\jpegblip %@}}", hexString]
+[NSString stringWithFormat:@"{\\*\\shppict {\\pict \\jpegblip %@}}", hexString]